The 6 lives lost in the Sacramento mass shooting

-Few details have been made public as investigators comb through evidence gathered from what Police Chief Kathy Lester called a complex crime scene.
-Witnesses have submitted more than 170 videos and photos taken during and shortly after the shooting.

-On Tuesday, small memorials with candles, balloons and flowers remained near the crime scene on the outskirts of the city’s main entertainment district that occurred as bars and nightclubs were closing.
+The violence erupted early Sunday when two groups of men connected to gangs began shooting as bars and clubs emptied out at closing time, police said.
+At least five gunmen sent dozens of rapid-fire gunshots into the streets and patrons fleeing in terror.

+Six people were killed and 12 more suffered gunshot wounds, including two brothers who have been arrested in connection with the massacre.
+At least two people were still hospitalized on Wednesday.

-The Sacramento County coroner released the identities of the six people killed.
-They were Johntaya Alexander, 21; Melinda Davis, 57; Yamile Martinez-Andrade, 21; Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.
+The Sacramento County coroner identified the six people slain as: Johntaya Alexander, 21; Melinda Davis, 57; Yamile Martinez-Andrade, 21; Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.

+Police on Wednesday said evidence shows there at least five people opened fire in what officials called a gang-related shootout, but have not specified which gangs.
+Authorities have arrested the two brothers in connection with the shooting but have not disclosed their alleged roles.
+No one has been yet been charged with homicide.

 DE’VAZIA TURNER